Processing customer remittances

-In the UK most companies receive remittance advices from their customers.
-In other countries mostly for the larger payments remittances are send.
-The processing of these remittances can be very time consuming.
+Processing of remittances is time consuming.
 This is because all customers have their own way of sending remittances and they all use their own format.
 Remittances can be received on paper or electronically via e-mail.
 E-mail remittances are received as an attachment to an e-mail, or typed in the body of an e-mail.
 Another problem of remittances is the fact that remittances received by mail often arrive too late so the bank statement is already processed to Oracle.
+The APRO E-Remittances module can handle different flows of receiving remittances fully automated even if the remittances are received after the payment is received.

 The APRO E-Remittances module can handle different flows of receiving remittances fully automated even if the remittances are received too late.